googleapis/google-cloud-python/docs/pubsub-api.rst

 Pull messages from a subscription
 ---------------------------------

-Fetch pending messages for a "pull" subscription (the messages will have been ACKed already):
+Fetch pending messages for a pull subscription (the messages will have been ACKed already):

 .. doctest::